-Find out what’s involved in, and how to apply for, this grant to support your development of a proposal to create productive, multi-purpose woodland.
+Find out what’s involved in, and how to apply for, this grant to support your development of a proposal to create woodland.

-Landowners, land managers and public bodies (other than Forest Enterprise) can apply to the Forestry Commission to support large-scale, multi-purpose productive woodland creation under the Woodland Creation Planning Grant (WCPG).
-This is part of the Forestry Innovation Fund, along with the Woodland Research and Development Grant (RDG).
+Landowners, land managers and public bodies (other than Forestry England) can apply to the Forestry Commission to support the design of new woodland under the Woodland Creation Planning Grant (WCPG).

-You can apply for £1,000 to complete a stage 1 checklist.
-This is a desk-based exercise to identify constraints and opportunities for proposed planting.
-If there’s potential for woodland creation to take place on the site then you’ll be offered a stage 2 payment.
+You can apply for £1,000 to complete stage 1 of the.
+This is a desk-based exercise to identify the constraints and opportunities that may affect the proposed planting.
+If there’s potential for woodland creation to take place on the site, then you will be offered a stage 2 payment.
 At stage 2, you can get £150 per hectare, minus the £1,000 offered at stage 1, to complete stage 2 of the Woodland Creation Design Plan Template.
-You may get additional payments for survey work if a need for them is discovered at stage 1.
+You may get supplementary payments for specialist survey work if a need for them is identified at stage 1.

 The total amount of funding is capped at £30,000 per project.

 Read ourfor a helpful overview of the scheme.

 On 2 November 2020, the minimum application size and block size was reduced and we have removed the requirement that 70% of the species proposed for planting will achieve minimum growth rates.

 You must plan to create woodland that is: